-While the many harmful effects of opioids have become evident through the everlasting opioid crisis, some risks aren’t discussed or very well known by the public and across medical fields.
-Some of these factors include the way opioids can impact cardiovascular health in illicit drug users and patients who take opioid medication long-term for chronic pain.
+Many harmful effects of opioids have become evident through the everlasting opioid crisis.
+However, the public and medical fields have limited awareness of certain risks.
+Some of these factors include the way opioids can impact cardiovascular health in patients or people who take opioid medication long-term for chronic pain.

 Conditions that affect the heart most associated with opioid use include:

-The medical providers at Middlesex Recovery’s outpatient, office-based facilities are caring Providers who treat every patient as a whole.
-Along with the help of substance use counselors, Middlesex Recovery is dedicated to giving all patients the best quality of care.
+The medical providers at Middlesex Recovery’s outpatient, office-based facilities are compassionate professionals who treat every patient as a whole.
+With medication-assisted treatment, each patient receives care for substance use disorder but will also receive regular health screenings to ensure the heart and rest of the body are functioning properly.
+Middlesex Recovery dedicates itself to providing all patients with the highest quality of care, supported by substance use counselors.
 Give us a call today to learn more about our treatment programs.